PowerDNS/weakforced/README.md

 end
 ```

 Many more metrics are available to base decisions on.
-Some example code is in [wforce.conf].
+Some example code is in [wforce.conf](wforce.conf).

 To report (if you configured with 'webserver("127.0.0.1:8084", "secret")'):